Ekrekr/Simun/README.md

 ### Production

-- For HTTPS delivert a certificate and key will be required to be created and stored in the directory `/etc/letsencrypt/live/simun.co.uk/` as `fullchain.pem` and `privkey.pem` respectively.
+- For HTTPS delivery, a certificate and key will be required to be created and stored in the directory `/etc/letsencrypt/live/simun.co.uk/` as `fullchain.pem` and `privkey.pem` respectively.
 - The app listens on port 8080 for HTTP requests and port 8443 for HTTPS requests in order to avoid the security issues of listening directly on port 80 or 443.
 To redirect the ports to those listening use:
   - `sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8080`.
   - `sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 8443`.